BM023/MyPortfolio/README.md

     npm start
     ```

-The application should now be running at `http://localhost:3000` (or another port depending on your setup).
+The application should now be running at `http://localhost:5173/` (or another port depending on your setup).

+## 📄 License

+© 2025 Boikanyo Maswi.
+All rights reserved.
 -----

 ##  Contact